Sajawal149/Student_management_system/README.md

 #include <string>
 #include <windows.h>
 using namespace std;
-//only for teachers view all student records void ViewAllRecords() {
+//only for teachers to view all student records void ViewAllRecords() {

 	string name, reg, course, contact, email;